loginid1/loginid-wordpress-plugin/readme.txt

 For more information on how the DirectWeb plugin works, please view our [documentation](https://docs.loginid.io).

+**Tell us how we’re doing.**
+Have the plugin in production?
+Tell us about your site on [marketing@loginid.io](marketing@loginid.io) and we’ll post on our social channels!

 == Installation ==

 1. Upload to the `/wp-content/plugins/` directory.